saloniamatteo/dwm/README.md

 The other scripts (`scripts/.config/scripts`) are launched by dwm, not dwmblocks.

+## slock
+This repo also contains my build of slock.

+The following patches have been applied:
+  - slock-capscolor-20220921-35633d4.diff
+  - slock-colormessage-20200210-35633d4.diff
+  - slock-dpms-20231017-4f04554.diff
+  - slock-git-20161012-control-clear.diff

+These patches make slock more user-friendly, allowing us to show a message, as well as updating the bg color whenever a key is pressed, showing whether it's the caps-lock, shift, or any other.

+In addition, the monitor is automatically blanked after 30 seconds.

 ## libXft-bgra & fonts
 Glyph support in libXft was [finally fixed](https://gitlab.freedesktop.org/xorg/lib/libxft/-/merge_requests/12) in 2022, after two and a half years.
 Better late than never?